bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Searchfox</h2></summary>

-   When implementing a feature <a href="https://searchfox.org/" target="_blank">Searchfox</a> is a powerful tool.
+  <a href="https://searchfox.org/" target="_blank">Searchfox</a> is a helpful tool.
 Searchfox provides an indexed view of the source code, allowing developers to efficiently search for specific files, functions, or keywords.
-For instance, you can trace the implementation of existing JavaScript™ features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript™ objects like Map are handled.
+For instance, you can trace the implementation of existing JavaScript™ features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript™ objects like `Map` are handled.
 SearchFox helps you navigate a seemingly endless and confusing codebase.

    When Implementing the `upsert` proposal, you will find that looking at existing implementations of similar functionality is often a good starting point.
-Combine the Ecma-262 Specification with Searchfox and look at existing code.
+Combine the ECMA-262 Specification with Searchfox and look at existing code.

    Example workflow:

    1. --some line from the specification--
-   2. Find some other function with the same spec line in the Ecma-262 specification
+   2. Find some other function with the same spec line in the ECMA-262 specification
    3. Look up the function in Searchfox
    4. Borrow from the other function.